jaredfiacco2/BugTracker-Public/readme.md

 ## Demo

 See the Demo [HERE](https://www.bugtrackertools.com/).
-- Login using your Facebook or Google Account.
+- Login using your Facebook or Google Account using Oauth
-- Or Login as a Test User:
+- Login as a Test User:
-    -- Login: teststaff
+    - Username: teststaff
-    -- Password: staffmember123
+    - Password: staffmember123